probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ### Binary Trie

 Kademlia XOR distance is non linear [4].
 Hence, it is computationally expensive to sort a large number of peers by XOR distance to build the k-buckets.
 The Binary Trie structure is a good data representation for this purpose.
-We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) to efficiently compute XOR distance in a `n-bit` keyspace, such as `libp2p` implementation of Kademlia.
+We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) script to efficiently compute and represent the XOR distance in an `n-bit` keyspace, such as `libp2p`'s implementation of Kademlia.
 The Binary Trie provides a function to get the `n` closest keys to a specific key.
 It is helpful to determine the XOR _closeness_ of the IPFS peers.
 This function is used to compute which peers fit in each of the routing table's k-buckets.

 ### Building the k-buckets

-The Nebula Crawler provides a list of peers, and for each one of them, a list all of the peers inside its routing table, referred to as _neighbors_.
+The Nebula Crawler provides a list of peers, and for each one of them, a list of all of the peers inside its routing table, referred to as _neighbors_.
 For all peers, we go through the list of neighbors, and order them in buckets.
 The buckets are identified by the Common Prefix Length that all the `peerID`s of the neighbors inside this bucket share with the peer's `peerID`, or in other words the XOR distance between the neighbor's `peerID` and the peer's `peerID`.

 ### Finding k-buckets missing peers